 2. There are several ways you can reduce or eliminate crabgrass.
 Some gardeners may choose to use pre-emergent herbicides.
 Applications of these products should be made before you see crabgrass seedlings.
 Summer weeds begin germinating in March, often between the flowering of forsythia and dogwoods, and continue through the autumn frost.
 While pre-emergent herbicides can be very helpful, mowing turfgrass at the correct height reduces crabgrass infestations significantly.
 This means you may need to raise the mowing deck.
 Always aim for a dense, healthy lawn to eliminate weeds.

 3. Now is the time to research irrigation systems.
-Many areas of North Carolina were in a moderate to severe drought last year.
 An irrigation contractor can advise you on all the latest technology.
 For gardeners growing edibles, micro-irrigation such as drip, T-tape or spray stakes, may prove to be extremely valuable for successful gardening.

 4. Cut back ornamental grasses, as new shoots are visible.
 New shoots come up at their bases in late winter when the soil begins to warm.
 Trim and groom liriope beds and other groundcover plantings.
 Remove winter weeds by hand and mulch beds after they are cleaned.